 When we think about robots, it’s often veiled in the fear that robots will make our jobs irrelevant.
 At the moment, this couldn’t be further from the truth.

 While not appropriate for all applications, robots have a number of potential uses for achieving greater efficiencies in the MRO world.
-This is particularly critical now, as skilled labour is in short supply in the industry and labour costs are climbing.
+This is particularly critical now, as skilled labour is in short supply in the industry and labour costs are climbing, commented Goh Poh Loh, Executive Vice President at Singapore Technologies Aerospace:

-»We’re looking at how robotics can help us improve efficiency.
-Labour costs are rising rapidly, so we basically want to see how we can automate and use robotics to improve efficiency and do better,« says Goh Poh Loh, Executive Vice President at Singapore Technologies Aerospace Ltd, of the use of robotics in his company.
+“We’re looking at how robotics can help us improve efficiency.
+Labour costs are rising rapidly, so we basically want to see how we can automate and use robotics to improve efficiency and do better.”

-There are some robotics solutions in the pipeline that are sure to be future game changers, namely Rolls-Royce’s “swarm” robots.
+There are some robotics solutions in the pipeline that are sure to be future game-changers, such as Rolls-Royce’s ‘swarm’ robots.
 These 1-cm-long robots would be designed to crawl through engines, capturing images and sending them back to technicians for diagnostics.
 They’re the first step in Roll-Royce’s ambition to develop a series of miniature robots that could remove and replace defective components.

 While definitely inspiring, such a solution is far off from being realisable, and can generally be seen as the exception, rather than the norm, of how robotics is being used and talked about in MRO today.
 For the most part, robotics are being discussed as valuable for automation of inspection tasks and restricted to less critical aircraft systems.
 While new applications are certainly on the horizon, it may be a while before we see them.